smashappz/ezecbt_os/README.md

 Some amazing folks have helped build this app that you see today.

-- ... for the amazing German translation 🇩🇪
+- [Juliane Lehmann](https://github.com/strooooke) for the amazing German translation 🇩🇪

 ## Running Locally